-We simulate $K=5,000$ pseudo-samples $\lbrace y_i^s,\mathbf{x}_i^s \rbrace_{i=1}^{T+n}$ of size 1,000, for $s=1,\dots,K$.
-For each pseudo-sample, we use the first $T=700$ observations to estimate a probit model and the remaining ones as test set $S_n$ to compute the AUC and the corresponding XPER values according to Equation \ref{DefGSHAP_emp}.
-For instance, the estimated parameters obtained for the simulation $s=1$ are equal to $\{\hat{\beta}_0^s,\hat{\beta}_1^s,\hat{\beta}_2^s,\hat{\beta}_3^s\} = \{0.0109,0.4943, 0.5234, 0.0688\}$ and the AUC is equal to $0.7775$.
-The associated feature contributions are the following: As expected, the estimated benchmark $\hat{\phi}_{0}$ is close to 0.5.
-As a reminder, an AUC equal to 0.5 is associated to a random predictor.
-Hence, the benchmark $\hat{\phi}_{0}$ corresponds to the AUC of the model $\hat{f}(\mathbf{x}_i)=\mathbf{x}_i^{'}\hat{\beta}$ that we would obtain on a virtual test sample in which the target variable is independent from all features.
+We simulate $K=5,000$ pseudo-samples $\lbrace y_i^k,\mathbf{x}_i^k \rbrace_{i=1}^{T+n}$ of size 1,000, for $k=1,\dots,K$.
+For each pseudo-sample, we use the first $T=700$ observations to estimate a probit model and the remaining ones as test set $S_n$ to compute the AUC and the corresponding XPER values according to Equation \eqref{DefGSHAP_emp}.
+For instance, the estimated parameters obtained for the simulation $k=1$ are equal to $\{\hat{\beta}_0^k,\hat{\beta}_1^k,\hat{\beta}_2^k,\hat{\beta}_3^k\} = \{0.0109,0.4943, 0.5234, 0.0688\}$ and the $AUC^k$ is equal to $0.7775$.
+For this simulation, the average feature contributions, taken over the individuals of the test set, are the following: As expected, the estimated benchmark $\hat{\phi}_{0}^k$ is close to 0.5.
+As a reminder, an AUC equal to 0.5 is associated with a random predictor.
+Hence, the benchmark $\hat{\phi}_{0}^k$ corresponds to the AUC of the model that we would obtain on a virtual test sample in which the target variable is independent from all features.
 The difference between the estimated AUC and this hypothetical benchmark is explained by the feature contributions.
-We verify that these contributions are positive or null for all features.
 The feature with the largest variance ($x_1$) has also the largest contribution to the predictive ability of the model ($0.1716/(0.7775-0.4984) \simeq 62\%$).
-On the contrary, as the third feature is excluded from the model, its contribution to the AUC is close to zero.
-Figure \ref{illustration_1_AUC} displays the empirical distributions of AUC, benchmark values $\hat{\phi_0}$, and XPER values associated to features $x_1$, $x_2$, and $x_3$, computed from the $K$ simulations.
+In contrast, the contribution of $x_3$, which is not used to generate the data ($\beta_3 = 0$), is very close to zero.

+Figure \ref{illustration_1_AUC} displays the empirical distributions of the AUC, the benchmark values $\hat{\phi}_0$, and the XPER values associated with features $x_1$, $x_2$, and $x_3$, computed from the $K$ simulations.
 It confirms the robustness of our analysis, but also illustrates the possibility to make inference on XPER values by Bootstrap or other numerical methods.